HG-Pilot/WellPump/README.md

 - System uptime is calculated and displayed
 - Program states and errors feature verbose logging, timestamping, and color coding
 - ADS calibration adjusts the CT current value
-- The **Update Sensors** button triggers an immediate update and recalculation of temperature, water level, and tank fill percentage, ensuring real-time accuracy.
+- The **Update Sensors** button triggers an immediate update and recalculation of temperature, water level, and tank fill percentage.
 - Dark and light UI modes ensure optimal readability on mobile and desktop devices

 ### Safety Features: